Best Diving And Snorkeling In Croatia

 Nin is home to soft sand that stretches as far as the eye can see and many great spots for SUP and kite surfing, including a kite surfing school.

-You’ll also find people smearing themselves with a thick black sludge located close to the water.
+You’ll also find people smearing themselves with thick black sludge located close to the water.
 You might wonder why, but this area is home to magical mud!
 Yes, you read that correctly.
 Ideal for curing sore joints and muscles, the mud typical of this area is an effective alternative remedy for muscle pain.
 Try it yourself if your arms get sore from a day of SUPing.

 For Families: Spiaza, Susak